- Search The Registry

 - Street Team Youth Programs

 *Dorothy Layne McIntyre was born on this date in 1917.
 She is a Black aviator (retired) and educator.

-She had been married to Francis Benjamin McIntyre for more than fifty years residing in the Cleveland's Mount Pleasant Community, her husband passed away in 2005.
+She had been married to Francis Benjamin McIntyre for more than fifty years residing in Cleveland's Mount Pleasant Community; her husband passed away in 2005.
 She currently makes a few appearances at functions and gives informal, impromptu speeches.
-McIntyre was a pioneer in the field of aviation for women and African Americans, and received numerous honors for her achievements, including she is a member of the Tuskegee Airmen Alumni Association.
+McIntyre was a pioneer in the field of aviation for women and African Americans and received numerous honors for her achievements, including being a member of the Tuskegee Airmen Alumni Association.